 International SOS provides assistance to travelers who have lost a passport, missed a flight or need to find a doctor.
 It also helps people in dangerous situations.
 The organization evacuated two Princeton students from Beirut in 2006 when Israeli forces launched attacks against Hezbollah in Lebanon.

-International SOS services are available to students, faculty, staff members, alumni, trustees and family members on University-sponsored trips.
+The services of International SOS are available to students, faculty, staff members, alumni, trustees and family members who are on University-sponsored trips.
 Members of the University community, including the families of students and staff members, can access up-to-date International SOS travel advisories.